MysteryPancake/Houdini-Fun/README.md

 [Click here for all the classic SDFs ported to Houdini!](./Houdini_SDFs.md)

 <img src="./images/sdf_volumes.png?raw=true">

+## Fluids: Fix gap on surface in render
+Usually liquids resting on a surface have a small gap due to the collision geometry, easier to see in render.

+To fix this gap, a tip from Raphael Gadot is to transfer normals from the surface, making it blend much better.

 ## Be careful with typecasting
 I used to do this to generate random velocities between -1 and 1.
 See if you can spot the problem.